 The Turkish room has some eye-popping artwork.

-The largest nationality room is the English Room, which is modeled after the British House of Commons and actually has several relics from the original House of Commons that was destroyed in a World War II bombing.
+It actually has several relics from the original House of Commons that was destroyed in a World War II bombing.

 The smallest is the Irish room, which features limestone masonry, arched windows with colored glass scenes from Irish schools, and wolfhound heads on the chairs.